mpolyak/slack-abstract/README.md

 On the left is the colorized Game of Life board, on the right the avatar image composition.

-The initial seed chosen evolves to a pattern of horizontal lines stretching across the board, travelling vertically in a destructive and reflective pattern that repeats infinitely.
+The chosen initial seed evolves to a pattern of horizontal lines stretching across the board, travelling vertically as destructive and reflective waves that repeat infinitely.

 ## Development
 See the avatar evolve by running `npm start dev` (python3 is required), and navigating to `http://localhost:8000/prototype.html`.